wmurra/microSBE/README.md

 There is a mostly-linear way to "read" this repo, and if someone does that, I'd be delighted.

-The approach was inspired by Crafting Interpreters — but this is not a real book, just an **attempt** at a form of literate programming that you could justifiably do "on the job": code that makes an effort to transfer its theory.
+The approach was inspired by Crafting Interpreters — but this is not a real book, just an **attempt** at a light form of literate programming: code that makes an effort to transfer its theory.
 For more information on this see BOOK.md

 ## How to build the book [TODO]